 And FINALLY:

 10. Schedule time over the next 2 days to follow up on your leads.
-I recommend doing a
+I recommend doing adoorprize, or if you are already required to give a doorprize for the event, make sure you get

 information from everyone who takes a catalog from your booth.
 I haven't had problems with